kiboschool/course-programming-2/src/lessons/testing/project.md

-# Project: Testing the Order Processor
+# Project: Testing an Order Processor

 **Due Date: March 8**
 > This is an individual project.
 You are expected to work on your own to solve